 You already know the banana is a go-to fruit for a fast and healthy snack, but were you aware it’s great for your hair?
 And also, that rhymed.
 Bonus points!
 Bananas contain a mineral element called silica, which aids in synthesizing collagen.
 This can make hair thicker and stronger.
 It also adds an extra shine because it is rich in natural oils and potassium.
 In addition, bananas have antimicrobial properties and vitamins that help repair sun-damaged hair and heal an over-dry scalp, thereby alleviating issues like dandruff.
 And the best thing is that you probably have a banana waiting for you in your kitchen right now.

-The only other ingredient you need for this hair mask is a teaspoon of coconut oil.
-The oil helps achieve a smooth texture and adds to the moisturizing effect.
+The only other ingredient you need for this hair treatment is a teaspoon of coconut oil.
+The oil helps hair achieve a smooth texture and adds to the moisturizing effect.
 All you need to do is mash up the banana, pour in the coconut oil, and blend together.
 Make sure you get the ends of your hair well covered in the mixture.
-Then after you leave it in for 20-30 minutes, wash and condition as you would normally.
+Leave the moisturizer in hair for 20-30 minutes, then wash and condition as you would normally.

 2. Keep it cuckoo for coconuts